avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 the within-group variance is 1 for each variable).

 ..
 If you look at the output of calcSeparations, you can see that the within-group variances are 1.
 ..
-The loadings are in wine.lda$scaling
+The loadings are in wine.lda$scaling, I think.
+..
+The description for "scaling" in the help for lda() is:
+.. 'a matrix which transforms observations to discriminant functions, normalized so that within groups
+..  covariance matrix is spherical. '
 .. calcpc1(standardisedconcentrations, wine.lda$scaling[,1])
 ..
 [1] -4.58809783 -4.23347455 -3.33970270 -3.98646608 -1.48379058 -4.34104175 -4.34673463 -3.97703607
 ..
 [9] -3.75124782 -3.27238649 -4.67992868 -3.30729468 -3.54032601 -5.47080708 -5.30095956 -3.02624488